 What can investors do?

-To manage your climate risk, investors can begin by asking some questions:
+To manage your climate risk, investors can begin by answering some climate-related questions:

-- How are my investment managers thinking about climate change in their risk management and investment processes?
+- How are my climate investment funds managers thinking about climate change in their risk management and investment processes?

 - How effectively are my investment managers or portfolio managers engaging with company management teams on their climate risk?

 - Do my analysts understand climate risks and, if so, what tools or data are they using in their analysis?
-Do they know how to assess and evaluate a portfolio company’s climate-related disclosures?
+Do they know how to assess and evaluate a portfolio company’s climate related disclosure?